 Our branch is actively working on a number of local and state issues.
 Much of the work the branch does is done through our committees.
 We invite you to get involved!
-Please contact the committee chairs, or come to a monthly branch meeting, to learn more.
+Join a committee by completing the following form: http://tinyurl.com/committees5689.

 Criminal Justice Committee

 The U.S. criminal justice system is founded on and perpetuates institutional and structural racism.
 The criminal justice committee of the Chapel Hill-Carrboro NAACP works to educate Orange County stakeholders on the racially disproportionate intent and impact of juvenile and criminal justice laws, policies, and practices with the goal of creating a more just and equitable system.
 In doing that work, we collaborate with and inform the work of other community organizations with similar aspirations.
 Possible areas of focus for this committee include but are not limited to: